 What is Homesteading in it’s essence?

-This is no longer the case, but the modern take on homesteading is gaining in popularity.
+While this is no longer the case, the modern take on homesteading is gaining in popularity.

-As I mentioned earlier, homesteading can start with a few chickens.
+As I mentioned earlier, homesteading can start with just a few chickens .

 Small goats, quail and other smaller animals are also good choices.